Crown Clade - click to expand

 instead of birch, one Seattle collection was found with birch, and one northern BC collection was found with conifers.

-matching our sister species is found all over Europe with the "real"
+from sequences of R. versicolor itself.
+DNA matching this sister species is found all over Europe with the "real"

 R. versicolor as well, so the species are not distinguished by geography.